-Michael Cormack of Agenda Beijing (a consistently good read, BTW) just did an article, entitled, “What China Books” on the China books Cormack finds “most interesting.”
+Michael Cormack of Agenda Beijing (a consistently good read, BTW) just did an article, entitled, “What China Books” [link no longer exists] on the China books Cormack finds “most interesting.”
 Cormack was spurred to write his article after reading Kaiser Kuo’s list of tips to expats seeking to “acclimatise into life in China,” which included reading books on modern Chinese history.

 Cormack’s China book list consists of the following: